As two actions, a creature that has blood in its body that you can touch or see within 10 meters must make a Fortitude saving throw.

-On a successful save, the target takes half as much damage and its purged blood vessels do not magically erupt.
+On a successful save, it takes half as much damage.

 The avascular mass erupts in a sphere centered on the target.
 The avascular mass is difficult terrain and lightly obscures its area.

 If the avascular mass isn’t anchored between two solid masses (such as walls or trees) or layered across a floor, wall, or ceiling, it collapses on itself, and the spell ends at the start of your next turn.
-The mass layered over a flat surface has a depth of 1.5 meters.
+The mass layered over a flat surface has a depth of 1 meter.

 Each creature that starts its turn in the avascular mass or that enters it during its turn must make a Reflex saving throw.